 Coconut Macaroons are a perfect little treat.
-Made with only six ingredients, this is a great recipe to bake with the kids!
+Made with only a handful of ingredients, this is a great recipe to bake with the kids!
+These are the perfect holiday cookies, but are great all year long.

 A big part of our holiday traditions is baking treats for friends and neighbors.
 We love putting together little boxes to show we care.
-This Coconut Macaroon recipe is perfect for gifting!
+This easy Coconut Macaroon recipe is perfect for gifting!
 They are incredibly easy to make, hold their shape in treat boxes, and will be loved!

 A huge hit and so easy to make!!
 My family devoured them!